 You may have thought of the budget as the first consideration.
 The reason it is the second question to ask is that the price range for mattresses varies depending on their size.
 You cannot arrive at a realistic budget without knowing its size.

 While there are a lot of factors that can impact the budget, the budget can also impact the material and type of mattress.
 There are two common myths regarding mattresses that need to be busted right at the start.

 - Higher the price, better the quality.

 - A lower price implies that you are compromising on the material and the longevity of the mattress.

 A precursory glance at the prices online and offline will tell you that most online stores offer lower prices than the brick and mortar stores.
 It does not mean that the product is of lower quality.
-There are lower overheads for an online business such as LivPure, and therefore, you get better deals.
+There are lower overheads for an online business such as Livpure Sleep, and therefore, you get better deals.

 Having said that, you must be wary of extremely low priced mattresses.
 Building a quality mattress using high-quality materials that will last for at least seven years is not possible at a very low price point.
-Think of the mattress as an investment in your health and fix your budget accordingly.
+Understand that a mattress is an investment in your health and choose your budget accordingly.